How Many English Tenses Are There

 English tenses can be a daunting topic for language learners and even native speakers.
 At first glance, the landscape of verb conjugations, auxiliaries, and time expressions seems complex and confusing.
 The debate about the exact number of tenses in English is ongoing, but generally, it is accepted that there are 12 main tenses formed from a combination of three time frames—past, present, and future—each with four aspects: simple, continuous, perfect, and perfect continuous.

-However, understanding English tenses is more than just memorizing verb forms.
+That said, understanding English tenses is more than just memorizing verb forms.
 It involves grasping how each tense reflects subtle differences in meaning, perspective, and temporal relationships.
 These tenses provide the framework for describing events, actions, and states in the past, present, and future, allowing us to express when something happened, how long it lasted, whether it is completed, and its relevance to other events.

 Comprehensive Overview